maxent-ai/ocrpy/README.md

 ## Support and Documentation

 * For an in-depth reference of the ocrpy API refer our [API docs](https://maxentlabs.com/ocrpy/api-reference.html).
-* For inspiration on how to use ocrpy for your usecase, check out our [tutorials](https://maxentlabs.com/ocrpy/tutorials.html) or our [examples] (https://maxentlabs.com/ocrpy/examples.html).
+* For inspiration on how to use ocrpy for your usecase, check out our [tutorials](https://maxentlabs.com/ocrpy/tutorials.html) or our [examples](https://maxentlabs.com/ocrpy/examples.html).
 * If you're interested in understanding how ocrpy works, check out our [Ocrpy Overview](https://maxentlabs.com/ocrpy/system-design.html).

 ## Feedback and Contributions